tristanMatthias/spiral/articles/orange-introduction/index.md

 cover: cover.jpg
 coverAlt: A party of your wildest dreams.
 Keep dreamin'
 seo:
-  description: So you wanna play in the Big Lague?
+  description: So you wanna play in the Big League?
 You reckon you have what it takes?
 Game on, pal.
 htmlClass: orange
 ---